 A long time ago, Not all that far From here....

 There once lived a young maiden in the far up mountains of the blue sky country.
-She spent her days wandering the forest streams, singing to flowers, feeding animals and riding her old white horse in the summers.
+She spent her days wandering the forest streams and riding her old white horse in the summers.
 And in the winters she could be found speeding down hills on a sleigh and skiing to huts with her friends.
 As the seasons cycled, and the waters froze and thawed, froze and thawed again, she grew older and was carried down the melting tributaries from high up in the mountains to edge of the Eastern shores.

 As the mountains grew smaller and smaller, the rivers grew wider and wider, until finally she reached the big expanse of a salty blue ocean where the sun is born each day.
-By the ocean of the Atlantic she learned the ways of the elders who lived there.
+By the ocean of the Atlantic she learned the ways of those who lived there.
 It was not an easy task.
 She struggled through dark winters that forced her to look for the light inside her instead of the light around her that always left each winter.
 She met many people who helped to steer her towards her light.
 She learned from a boat builder the ways of tools, she learned from a farmer the ways of the land, she learned from a medicine maker the ways of the plants, and she learned from a tracker the ways of the wild.
 She learned to sharpen her pen and refine her paint brush to communicate the colors of the world through her hands.
 She learned the ways of the ocean, the rhythm of the tides, the timing of the storms and how to ride cold, pounding, rumbling swells in the icy winters.